-CMS makes several annual updates to IPPS payment rates, including updates to the base rate, wage index, MS-DRG definitions and weights, and the outlier fixed-loss amount.
+CMS makes several annual updates to IPPS payment rates, including updates to the base rates, wage indexes, MS-DRG definitions and weights, and the outlier fixed-loss amount.

 IPPS base rates are updated annually primarily based on the applicable market basket index and estimates of changes in productivity.
-For 2021, the operating base rate reflects an annual update of 2.4 percent.
-The update is the sum of the hospital market basket (which measures the price increase of goods and services hospitals buy to produce patient care) of 2.4 percent, less the current 10-year moving average of changes in annual economy-wide private non-farm business multi-factor productivity of 0.0 percentage points.9 In addition, the 2021 operating base rate was subject to a 0.5 percentage point increase required by the Medicare Access and CHIP Reauthorization Act, as well as annual budget neutrality adjustments.
+For 2022, the operating base rate reflects an annual update of 2.0 percent.
+The update is the sum of the hospital market basket (which measures the price increase of goods and services hospitals buy to produce patient care) of 2.7 percent, less the current 10-year moving average of changes in annual economy-wide private non-farm business multi-factor productivity of 0.7 percentage points.9 In addition, the 2022 operating base rate is subject to a 0.5 percentage point increase required by the Medicare Access and CHIP Reauthorization Act, as well as annual budget neutrality adjustments.
 The Secretary determines the annual update to the capital payment rate based on the capital market basket and other factors.
-In 2021, the update to the capital base rate reflected an annual update of 1.5 percent. ■
+In 2022, the update to the capital base rate reflects an annual update of 0.8 percent.

-- Over 1,300 rural hospitals qualify as critical access hospitals and are paid on a reasonable cost basis instead of under the IPPS.
+- 1 Over 1,300 rural hospitals qualify as critical access hospitals and are paid on a reasonable cost basis instead of under the IPPS.
 The Critical Access Hospitals Payment System document in our "Payment Basics" series provides more information on this topic.
-Short-term acute care hospitals in Maryland or territories other than Puerto Rico, children's hospitals, and cancer hospitals are also exempt from the IPPS and paid under other methodologies. - 2 Medicare pays the approved amount minus any beneficiary liability, such as a deductible or copayment; the provider then needs to collect the remaining amount from the beneficiary or a supplemental insurer.
-In 2020, the inpatient deductible was \$1,408 per episode and the daily copayments were \$352 from the 61st to 90th day of an episode and \$704 per lifetime reserve day.
+Shortterm acute care hospitals in Maryland or territories other than Puerto Rico, children's hospitals, and cancer hospitals are also exempt from the IPPS and paid under other methodologies. - 2 Medicare pays the approved amount minus any beneficiary liability, such as a deductible or copayment; the provider then needs to collect the remaining amount from the beneficiary or a supplemental insurer.
+In 2021, the inpatient deductible was \$1,484 per episode and the daily co-payments were \$371 from the 61st to 90th day of an episode and \$742 per lifetime reserve day.
 Medicare reimburses providers for 65 percent of bad debts resulting from beneficiaries' nonpayment of deductibles and copayments after providers have made reasonable efforts to collect the unpaid amounts. - 3 This spending reflects the post-sequester rates set by the IPPS, including any applicable beneficiary cost-sharing responsibilities.
 It does not account for any potential unreimbursed bad debt.
 IPPS hospitals also receive other payments from the Medicare program outside of the IPPS. - 4 Medicare pays separately for the direct costs of operating approved training programs for medical, osteopathic, dental, or podiatric residents.
 These direct graduate medical education (GME) payments are based on hospital-specific costs per resident in a base year, the number of allowed residents, and Medicare's share of inpatient days.
-Organ acquisition and certain other costs are reimbursed on a reasonable cost basis. - 5 A hospital may request geographic reclassification to an adjacent market area for its wage index.
-Roughly 30
+Organ acquisition and certain other costs are reimbursed on a reasonable cost basis.